Sneha-Ms/DS_Mortgages/README.md

 To measure the impact of applications not being first time right.

-We analyse on the bases of the following:
+_We analyse on the bases of the following_:

 • The Regions and Districts were the worst performing when it comes to first time right.
 • The impact on ‘Time to Pre-Fund Decision’ and ‘Case Time’ when a case is not first time right.